yifan-hou/hardware_interfaces/README.md

 # hardware_interface
 The purpose of this package is to provide standard interface for robot hardwares.
 Controllers using those standard interfaces do not need to assume any particular robot hardware.
 For example, our [force_control](https://github.com/yifan-hou/force_control) package can be used with either an ABB robot or a UR robot.
 Currently supporting the following interfaces:
-* Position controlled robot arm
+* Position-controlled robot arm
 * 6-dof force torque sensor

 Current implementations includes (see `robots/`):
-* UR robot rtde communication;
+* UR robot rtde communication
+* ARX robot arm via CAN bus
 * ATI force torque sensor via netft;
+* Robotiq FT series force torque sensor via modbus
+* Realsense cameras via USB.

 Author: Yifan Hou
 yifanhou@stanford.edu